mertkaradayi/stellar-x402/examples/server-example/README.md

 **Payment fails:**
 - Make sure your Freighter wallet is on Stellar Testnet
-- Ensure you have testnet XLM in your wallet
+- Ensure you have testnet XLM/USDC in your wallet
-- Fund your wallet: `curl "https://friendbot.stellar.org?addr=YOUR_PUBLIC_KEY"`